paulstelzer/cordova-plugin-admob-mediation/README.md

-# Cordova AdMob Mediation Plugin for Unity Ads
+# Cordova AdMob Mediation Plugin

 This mediation plugin is compatible with cordova-plugin-admob-free.
+Currently included Facebook and Unity Ads!

 ## Installation